General Motors Co. (GM:US) is offering retiree Rick Knoth a check for more than a half-million dollars and he’s still unhappy.

 “During my career I was told I was a valuable member of the GM family,” says Knoth, 60, who retired in 2008 as a manufacturing engineer.
 “Now they’re saying, ‘Here’s your check, go away.’”

 GM and rival Ford Motor Co.
-(F), rebounding from their near- death experiences during the financial crisis, are eager to rid their balance sheets of the huge pension obligations that Wall Street views as onerous debts weighing on their credit ratings and stock prices.
+(F:US), rebounding from their near- death experiences during the financial crisis, are eager to rid their balance sheets of the huge pension obligations that Wall Street views as onerous debts weighing on their credit ratings and stock prices.
 So this spring they came up with an ambitious solution: buy out the lifetime pension payments due 140,000 salaried retirees.

 With both carmakers suddenly flush with profits -- GM and Ford made $9.2 billion and $20.2 billion, respectively, in 2011 -- it seems like a smart way to remove decades of uncertainty from their finances.
 Yet because the buyouts are based on actuarial assumptions about what each retiree’s pension stream is worth using Internal Revenue Service projections about inflation, many ex-employees say they may outlive their payments.